hereelabs/2012studio/README.md

 # HOW TO HOST

-Hosting is quite simple, if you know how to port forward.
+Hosting was quite simple, if you know how to port forward.
 If you do not, Search up your router name then port forwarding (EX: Xfinity Port Foward) Port forward 53640 (this is the port ROBLOX uses)